 Annette also serves as a volunteer, leading our Food Box Ministry as part of the Missions Team and she also serves as the Sound Board and Media Technician at our Sunday morning worship experience.

 Greg and Annette have two grown children.
 Their daughter, Becca, is married and lives in Michigan with her husband Cory and their cat.
-Their son, Josh, lives here on the Big Island with his significant other Karen and their two dogs.
+Their son, Josh, lives here on the Big Island with his two dogs.